-Item Inspection check If inspection is not passed Armrests /side parts Check that armrests are firmly attached in their holders and do not wobble.
-Tighten the screw or clamping lever that holds the armrest (see chapter 5 Setup, page 26).
+Item Inspection check If inspection is not passed Armrests/side parts Check that armrests are firmly attached in their holders and do not wobble.
+Tighten the screw or clamping lever that holds the armrest (see chapter 5.2 Adjustment Possibility for Remote, page 30).
 Contact your provider.
 Tires (pneumatic) Check that the tires are undamaged.
 Contact your provider.
 Check that the tires are inflated to the correct pressure.
-Inflate the tire to the correct pressure (see chapter 11 Technical Data, page 63 ).
-Contact your provider to have it repaired.
+Inflate the tire to the correct pressure (see chapter 9.3 Wheels and Tyres, page 93 and 11 Technical Data, page 98).
 Tires (puncture-proof) Check that the tires are undamaged.
 Contact your provider.
+Antitippers Check that antitippers are firmly attached and do not wobble.
+Contact your provider.
+Check that the spring clips of the antitippers are in good order and secure the antitippers correctly.